MeIorito/MARCPRIV/README.md

 ## Introduction

-The MARC 3D Scanner Application provides a user-friendly interface for controlling a 3D scanning device, MARC (Motorised Rlternate Reality Capture).
+The MARC 3D Scanner provides an opertunity for 3D scanning cheaply and easily.
+It has an interface for controlling a 3D scanning device, MARC (Motorised Rlternate Reality Capture).
 It allows users to adjust scanning parameters, manage keyframes, and initiate scanning cycles for scanning object to get a  realistic 3D model.
 This application is built using PyQt5 and integrates with Slack for real-time notifications.

 Keyframes are the combination of height and angle for a position.
 There can be an unlimited amount of keyframes, wich can be cycled through for a perfect 360 view of an object.